 - In The Goodies Graeme crossbreeds dogs with other animals and then somehow dogs with household furniture in the episode Frankenfido.

-- One episode of Tales from the Crypt revealed that the Cryptkeeper's parents were a deformed human male and a female mummy, who encountered one another in a sideshow.
+- One episode of Tales from the Crypt reveals that the Cryptkeeper's parents were a deformed human male and a female mummy, who encountered one another in a sideshow.

 - Last Man Standing has a more mundane/realistic version.
 Larabee shows up at the Baxter residence accusing Muffin, Vanessa's little lapdog, of impregnating his purebred German Shepherd, stating that he's the only male dog in the neighborhood.
 Mike initially needs to be convinced that Muffin is even male, and after being convinced that he is, questions exactly how the little dog would even be able to reach the larger dog's genitals, and is only willing to admit that Larabee's right when the two dogs demonstrate (just off-screen, of course).